Willy-Kimura/SharpClipboard/README.md

 ![sc-usage](/Assets/sharpclipboard-usage-01.gif)

 # Installation
+To install via the NuGet Package Manager Console, type:

+> `Install-Package SharpClipboard -Version 2.0.0`

-To install, simply [download](https://github.com/Willy-Kimura/SharpClipboard/releases/download/v1.0.3/SharpClipboard.dll) the library and add it to Visual Studio's Toolbox.
+You can also [download](https://github.com/Willy-Kimura/SharpClipboard/releases/download/v1.0.3/SharpClipboard.dll) the assembly and add it to Visual Studio's Toolbox.

-*Nuget version coming soon :)*

 # Features
 Here's a comprehensive list of the features available: